OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes, we share the names, addresses and telephone numbers of our wireline telephone and U-verse Voice customers with businesses that publish directories and provide directory assistance services.
 We are required by law to do that.
 We honor your request for non-published or non-listed phone numbers.
 Once we provide published listing information to those businesses, they may use, sort, package, repackage and make it available again in different formats to anyone.

+    ' + '

-We also provide calling name and number information for Caller ID.
+    We also provide wireline and wireless calling name and number information for CallerID, and related services like Call Trace, which allow persons receiving a call to obtain the name and number of the party calling them.

     ' + '